Anna Ryzhykova: Career

 Anna Yaroshchuk began her career in the sprinting events and represented Ukraine in the 200 metres at the Gymnasiade in 2006.
 In 2007, she ran a personal best of 24.58 seconds for the event and in a team with Hanna Titimets, Nataliya Pohrebnyak and Yelizaveta Bryzhina she set a national junior record in the 4×100 metres relay to take the silver medal at the 2007 European Athletics Junior Championships.
 She switched to the 400 m hurdles a year later and the move proved beneficial, as she won the national junior title and placed sixth in the event at the 2008 World Junior Championships in Athletics.
 She also helped the Ukrainian 4×400 metres relay team to win the silver medal behind the United States in national junior record time.

 She was eighth in the hurdles at the 2009 European Athletics U23 Championships and Ukraine came fourth in the relay.
 Yaroshchuk won her first senior national title in the hurdles that year and improved her personal best time to 57.23 seconds.
 Further personal bests came at the 2010 Ukrainian championships, as she was runner-up in the 200 m and 400 m hurdles with times of 23.49 seconds and 55.60 seconds respectively.
 She gained selection for the 2010 European Athletics Championships, but was eliminated in the semi-final of the competition.

-Yaroshchuk ran a personal best of 54.77 seconds to win the hurdles gold at the 2011 European Athletics U23 Championships ahead of compatriot Hanna Titimets and the two later combined their efforts to claim the silver in the 4 x 400m relay behind Russia.
+Yaroshchuk ran a personal best of 54.77 seconds to win the hurdles gold at the 2011 European Athletics U23 Championships ahead of compatriot Hanna Titimets and the two later combined their efforts to claim the silver in the 4 × 400 m relay behind Russia.
 She won her second 400 m hurdles gold of the season at the Summer Universiade.

 She placed third at the 2012 European Championships, clocking 54.35 seconds.
-The 2012 London Olympics were unsuccessful for her, as she went out of the hurdles event in the second semi-final in 55.51, but won a bronze medal as part of women's 4 x 400m relay after the Russian team was disqualified for the second time in 2017.
+The 2012 London Olympics were unsuccessful for her, as she went out of the hurdles event in the second semi-final in 55.51, but won a bronze medal as part of women's 4 × 400 m relay after the Russian team was disqualified for the second time in 2017.

 In 2018, Ryzhykova took a silver medal in her specialist event at the European Championships with a time of 54.51 seconds, behind only Switzerland's Léa Sprunger who ran 54.33.
 Meghan Beesley of Great Britain in third was almost one second slower.

 She placed seventh at the 2019 World Championships in a time of 54.45 seconds (equal with a mark of USA's Ashley Spencer in sixth).

 She then improved her position at the 2020 Tokyo Olympics by placing fifth in the final with a 53.48 seconds performance.
 Her compatriot Viktoriya Tkachuk came sixth in 53.79.